MightyCode/GDMC2021Tsukuba/documentation/Generator Documentation.md

 This resources class stores each loaded files.
 To make the systeme easier, instance of generated structure class is also store on the structures.

 ## generation/*resourcesLoader.py*

 This utility class preload the instance of resource class with every structure and lootTable used for the generation.

 ## *testStructures.py*

 This test file if the most useful file to test one structure You just have to change in this line **structure = resources.structures["xxx"]** where xxx is the name of your structure

+## *benchmarkTimeForBuilding.py*

+This test file will construct a certain amount of same structure and show time took for construction

+## *generateSettlement.py*

+This script run the main procedure and main steps to create the village

+## generation/*generator.py*

+This script gathers functionalities that could be in *generateSettlement.py* but placed here for more readability

+## generation/*chestGeneration.py*

+This class file objectif is to generate a chest's content located at certain position.
+It uses look table, and additionnal object which are items that must be added to the chest independently of the loot table

+## generation/*structureManager.py*

+This class will fill settlementData with the next structure that should be added.
+First with method